-- Many former Communist nations in Europe and Asia are now committed to democratic politics and free market economies - creates new opportunities for international businesses - but, there are signs of growing unrest and totalitarian tendencies in some countries - China and Latin America are also moving toward greater free market reforms - between 1983 and 2010, FDI in China increased from less than \$2 billion to \$100 billion annually - but, China also has many new strong companies that could threaten Western firms
+- Many former Communist nations in Europe and Asia are now committed to democratic politics and free market economies - > creates new opportunities for international businesses - but, there are signs of growing unrest and totalitarian tendencies in some countries - China and Latin America are also moving toward greater free market reforms - between 1983 and 2010, FDI in China increased from less than \$2 billion to \$100 billion annually - but, China also has many new strong companies that could threaten Western firms

-How Will The Global Economy Of The 21st Century Look?
+How will whe Global Economy of the 21st Century Look?

-- The world is moving toward a more global economic system... - But globalization is not inevitable - there are signs of a retreat from liberal economic ideology in Russia - Globalization brings risks - the financial crisis that swept through South East Asia in the late 1990s - > the recent financial crisis that started in the U.S. in 2007-2008, and moved around the world
+- The world is moving toward a more global economic system... - But globalization is not inevitable - there are signs of a retreat from liberal economic ideology in Russia and other countries - Globalization brings risks - the financial crisis that swept through South East Asia in the late 1990s - > the recent financial crisis that started in the U.S. in 2007-2008, and moved around the world

-Is An Interdependent Global Economy A Good Thing?
+Is an Interdependent Global Economy a Good Thing?

 - Supporters believe that increased trade and cross-border investment mean

 - lower prices for goods and services

 - greater economic growth

-- higher consumer income, and more jobs
+- > higher consumer income, and more jobs

 - Critics worry that globalization will cause

 - job losses

 - environmental degradation

 - > the cultural imperialism of global media and MNEs

-- Anti-globalization protesters now regularly show up at most major meetings of global institutions
+- Anti-globalization protesters now regularly show up at most major meetings of global institutions and is a common element among populistnationalistic-identitarian political parties.

-How Does Globalization Affect Jobs And Income?
+How does Globalization Affect Jobs and Income?

-- Critics argue that falling barriers to trade are destroying manufacturing jobs in advanced countries - Supporters contend that the benefits of this trend outweigh the costs - countries will specialize in what they do most efficiently and trade for other goods-and all countries will benefit
+- Critics argue that falling barriers to trade are destroying manufacturing jobs in advanced countries - Supporters contend that the benefits of this trend outweigh the costs - countries will specialize in what they do most efficiently and trade for other goods-and all countries will benefit - But now there is a new threat to human jobs: machines (robot)

-How Does Globalization Affect Labor Policies And The Environment?
+How does Globalization affect Labor Policies and the Environment?